-Conversational AI is an NLP (natural language processing) powered technology that allows businesses to duplicate this human-to-human interaction for human-to-machines conversations.
+Conversational AI is an NLP (natural language processing) powered technology that allows businesses to duplicate human-to-human interaction for human-to-machine conversations.

 - Machine Learning

 - Automatic Speech Recognition

 - Text-to-Speech and Speech-to-Text

 We will now explore how these components come together to make conversational AI work seamlessly.

 Conversational AI swiftly answers customer queries with precision.
 The process broadly unfolds in the following four steps: